The Cost of an Ineffective Training Program

 Instructional Design is defined as “a systematic process that is employed to develop education and training programs in a consistent and reliable fashion” (Reiser, Dempsey, 2007).

 There are many factors considered in instructional design, but the below three can be used as a basic outline for great content.

 Length of Program: A study done by researchers at Gloria Mark University of California, Irvine found that the average employee gets interrupted every 11 minutes.
-Because of this and our attention spans getting shorter, we must design our video training courses to be delivered in small, digestible chunks like that of a TV show.
+Because of this and our attention spans getting shorter, we must design our video training courses to be delivered in small, digestible chunks (commonly referred to as microlearning) like that of a TV show.
 The show runs for a few minutes at a time and gives the viewer commercial breaks in-between to digest the information.
 Even if you have a complex topic, it’s best to break the topic, whether it be leadership or compliance, into several short-form videos.